arthur-ai/bench/docs/source/custom_scoring.md

         """
         raise NotImplementedError
 ```
-To create a custom scorer, you need to implement the `name` and `run_batch` methods, and optionally override the `requires_reference` method if your scorer doesn't require reference or target data.
+To create a custom scorer, you need to implement the `name` and `run_batch` methods, implement the `possible_values()` method if your scorer is categorical, and optionally override the `requires_reference` method if your scorer doesn't require reference or target data.

 ## Contributing